lionas32/python-2048/README.md

 ## Prequisites and Setup

 Currently it only works for terminals which have support for 256 colors and unicode characters.
-The one used during development is `iterm2`.
+The terminal used during development is `iterm2`.

 Requires the `asciimatics` and `numpy` packages.
 The versions used during development are declared in `requirements.txt`.
 Install them by running the command below in the project directory: